The short answer

 The Bottom Line on Anthropic in 2026

 Anthropic is not in layoff territory — it’s in hypergrowth territory.
-The $61.5B valuation, 452 open roles, 95% recommendation rate, and revenue trajectory all point to one of the healthiest AI companies in the world.
-The departure of Daniela Amodei from day-to-day operations was a leadership evolution, not a distress signal.
+The $380B Series G valuation, hundreds of open roles, a 95% recommendation rate on Glassdoor, and an ~$30B annualized revenue run rate all point to one of the healthiest AI companies in the world.
+Co-founders Dario Amodei (CEO) and Daniela Amodei (President) both remain in their executive roles.
 The honest trade-offs are real: intensity that rivals any frontier lab, a culture that still skews SF-heavy despite remote-friendly branding, and processes that are still catching up to the headcount.
 But if mission-driven work, elite compensation, and the chance to contribute to genuinely important AI research is what you’re after, Anthropic is one of the strongest bets in 2026.

 Frequently Asked Questions